AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 #### General

-This class selects media to be placed on the timeline.
+This class identifies media to be placed on the timeline.

 ```puml
 @startuml